JamyJones/jjdgdjf/msg.md

-What is the best library to play with graphics in cpp
+What is the best library to play with graphics in cpp that i can use in headless